hemantksingh/messup-learn/People/Influence.md

 ## Adapt to situations

+*Its not about you, its about the wider cause*

 * Adjust your goals to avoid resistance, stepping on other's toes is never a good idea especially in its early stages.

-*Its not about you, its about the wider cause*
+* Allow people to surface any disagreements, counter arguments, and frustrations.
+Acknowledge that you've heard them.
+Engage them by allowing them to have some ownership of the outcome.

+* Think about how you can use resistance to get critical feedback on your ideas and test underlying assumptions.
+Reframe the issue using questions like “How might we…?" to help people think differently about the issue.
+Invite them to explore different alternatives.

 * In situations when you are not able to reach an agreement with a contrarian view, think about trade-offs and compromise.
 In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your main goal.
 Focusing your mind on the common goals will provide you the perspective to whether support the alternative or not.